 Like with any business venture, running a shop is a full-time job, so ensure you are prepared to roll your sleeves up and get stuck in.
 Consider what budget you have and the potential support you may need, such as staff to help run it.

 There are a number of ways that you can set up a pop shop depending on your budget.
-There are a number companies set up to work in this space offering retail space to small businesses for short periods of time and take the hassle of the legalities and insurance issues will incur for having one.
+There are a number of companies set up to work in this space offering retail space to small businesses for short periods of time and take the hassle of the legalities and insurance issues will incur for having one.

-Alternatively, if you want to be a bit savvier about taking a pop up, contact you local council and see what retail space they may potentially have available for short leases.
+Alternatively, if you want to be a bit savvier about taking a pop up, contact your local council and see what retail space they may potentially have available for short leases.
 A selection of councils run schemes to support small businesses, renting out retail space at subsidised rates.

 Visit local estate agents and research local premises that are vacant.
 Try and get in contact with the landlord and see if you can strike up a good deal to take the place on a for a couple of weeks.